rcmachado/rcmachado.github.io/_posts/2014-07-23-php-memcached-gotchas.md

 - memcache
 ---

-Setting up an memcached session backend for PHP could be more tricky than it sounds.
+Setting up a memcached session backend for PHP could be more tricky than it sounds.

 ---